AniJadeja/Git-From-cli/Git-Custom-Commands.md

 git push origin <branchName>
 ```
 Now it is possible that I have a long branchname.
-For example, `feature/system-users-login` or `issue/21-system-users-login`
+For example, `feature/system-users-login` or `issue/21-system-users-login` etc.

+In this case my command will look like this, `git push origin feature/system-users-login`